gurhanadiguzel/Cengden-Web-App/web_app/README.md

 - With the help of this inputs it only gets between start and end index items not every items.

 ## Design Decisions

-- The application is designed using Flutter for cross-platform compatibility.
-- MongoDB is chosen as the database for its flexibility and scalability.
+- **Choice of Programming Language:** Flutter was chosen for the front-end development due to its versatility, cross-platform capabilities, and , and I'm already familiar with it from previous projects.
+Flutter's expressive UI framework and hot reload feature expedite the development process, while its Dart programming language offers strong static typing and asynchronous programming support.

+- **Frameworks:** Flutter Clean Architecture was utilized to maintain a clean and organized codebase, separating business logic from presentation and data layers.
+This architecture promotes modularity, testability, and scalability, making it easier to maintain and extend the application in the future.

+- **Database Selection:** MongoDB was selected as the database for its NoSQL nature, which provides flexibility in handling unstructured data and scalability to accommodate large volumes of information.
+MongoDB's document-oriented model aligns well with the dynamic nature of E-Marketplace data, allowing for efficient storage and retrieval of items and user information.

-- SendGrid is used for email functionality due to its reliability and ease of integration.
+- **Email Functionality:** SendGrid was integrated for email functionality due to its reliability, scalability, and ease of use.
+SendGrid's robust API allows for seamless integration with the application, enabling automated email notifications for various events such as account registration, password reset, and item updates.

-- AWS is selected for web hosting to ensure high availability and performance.
-In AWS i have used lambda functions for sending email.
+- **Web Hosting:** AWS Lambda functions were utilized for sending emails, leveraging AWS's serverless architecture for cost efficiency and scalability.
+By abstracting away server management tasks, AWS Lambda enables seamless email delivery without the need for maintaining and scaling server infrastructure, ensuring high availability and performance of the email functionality.
+Additionally, AWS provides a suite of tools and services for monitoring, logging, and managing the application's backend components, enhancing overall reliability and operational efficiency.

 ## Contributors
 - Gürhan İlhan Adıgüzel (2448025)